Data Architect: Responsibilities, Types, Skills & More

 6 Different types of data architects

-Data architects play a critical role in designing and managing an organization’s data infrastructure.
-Depending on their areas of expertise and responsibilities, data architects can be broadly categorized into the following types:
+Data architects have critical roles and responsibilities in designing and managing an organization’s data infrastructure.
+Depending on their areas of roles and responsibilities, data architects can be broadly categorized into the following types:

 How are they different from each other?
 Let’s explore.